33) Ripon Wetlands, Yorkshire Wildlife Trust (YWT) , Nr Ripon Racecourse, Boroughbridge Road,, Ripon, HG4 1UG.

 You may find it useful to navigate to brink.pounding.bedspread on the fantastic "what3words" app.
 Which is a fantastic app to use to boost your confidence when you head outdoors.

-Here you pick up the accessible canal path ( turn left on the canal bank) and head a mile or so to Rentons Bridge.
-You access the Yorkshire Wildlife Trusts Canal Reedbed Hide via a wide gate on your left just before Rentons Bridge- that goes over the canal.
+You access the Yorkshire Wildlife Trusts Canal Reedbed Hide via a wide gate on your left just before Rentons Bridge (The large bridge that goes over the canal).

 Much of Ripon and the canal side is accessible- do please also look at the info that Debbie North ( Of "The Outdoor Guide, TOG), has produced.